-I have been enjoying a vacation this week, where I actually didn’t really relax, I took care of a great deal of things, but I also took a planned week off writing for this site, just to see how I felt about not writing.
-Every once in a while I feel a little run down, and feel I am putting out even lower quality drivel than I normally do, but I am happy to say, I did miss writing, so I should be back to a more regular writing routine in the next couple of weeks.
-The site will be changing a little bit as well, as I am getting bored with its current lay out, and I don’t feel like I am maximizing my ability to get my messages out (or getting very good exposure to the over 2600 articles I have already written).
+I have been enjoying a vacation this week, where I didn’t relax, I took care of many things, but I also took a planned week off writing for this site, just to see how I felt about not writing.
+Every once in a while I feel a little run down and feel I am putting out even lower quality drivel than I usually do, but I am happy to say, I did miss writing, so I should be back to a more regular writing routine in the next couple of weeks.
+The site will be changing a bit as well, as I am getting bored with its current layout, and I don’t feel like I am maximizing my ability to get my messages out (or getting excellent exposure to the over 2600 articles I have already written).

-If there are any suggestions that you have for the site, please feel free to drop me a line at ‘bigcajunman @ canajunfinances.com’ (I may not reply right away, that account is actually inundated with get rick quick and boner pill e-mails).
+If there are any suggestions that you have for the site, please feel free to drop me a line at ‘bigcajunman @ canajunfinances.com’ (I may not reply right away.
+That account is inundated with get rick quick and boner pill e-mails).
 You can also send me tweets at @bigcajunman as well, I am all over the Social Media thingy.

-I did read some of my favorite writers this week, but I won’t point directly to their writing, I’ll be a little more direct with my statements about each site, and why I find the writings interesting to me.
-I actually read a veritable cornucopia of sites during my day, as I am a little scatter brained (i.e. I can’t really concentrate on a single subject at a time).
+I did read some of my favourite writers this week, but I won’t point directly to their writing, I’ll be a little more direct with my statements about each site, and why I find the essays interesting to me.
+I read a veritable cornucopia of sites during my day, as I am a little scatterbrained (i.e. I can’t concentrate on a single subject at a time).